baxter07/django-ajax-views/docs/setup.rst

     Default: ``30``

-    If you use pagination for your *list views* you can override the default value.
+    If you use pagination for a :class:`ajaxviews.views.AjaxListView` you can override the default value for all views.

 - ``FILTER_SEARCH_INPUT_BY``

     Default: ``10``

-    Number of results by which a search input field should be displayed for filter views.
+    Number of results by which a search input field should be displayed for the :class:`FilterView`.

 - ``MESSAGE_TAGS``